reebaseb/HotelManagment/README.md

-# HOTEL-MANGEMENT-GUI-AND-NORMAL-PROGRAM-PYTHON-
+# HOTEL MANGEMENT
-I have tried to computerize the hotel management system through my project.
+We have tried to computerize the hotel management system through this project.
-The project is written in Python 3 that uses OOPS concept ie it is based on object and classes.
+It is written in Python 3 that uses OOPS concept (based on object and classes).

-FOR THE GUI I HAVE USED TKINTER AND PAGE
+TKINTER AND PAGE USED FOR GUI

 THE NORMAL CODE IS NAMED AS MAIN.PY